1. Executive Summary

 For decades, the music industry has been suffocated by monopolistic practices, opaque fee structures, and a "Black Box" economy that extracts value from fans while starving the artists and venues that create it.
 The result is a hollowed-out market where only the top 1% of artists can afford to tour, and fans are priced out of discovery.

-FTM is not just a ticketing platform; it is a Digital Infrastructure Layer for the independent music scene.
-By combining a 10% flat-fee model with a private blockchain ledger, FTM eliminates the gap where fraud and scalping occur.
-We provide small-to-mid-sized venues ("The Missing Middle") with enterprise-grade tools to manage staff, security, and bookings, effectively lowering the barrier to entry for live events.
+FTM is not just a ticketing platform; it is a scalable Digital Infrastructure Layer for the live music scene.
+By combining a transparent 10% flat-fee model with a private blockchain ledger, FTM eliminates the gap where fraud and scalping occur.
+We provide venues of all sizes—from intimate local clubs to massive touring arenas—with enterprise-grade tools to manage staff, security, and bookings effortlessly.

 Our mission is simple: To make live music accessible, affordable, and profitable again.